 Let $Y{'} := y{'}_{1} \leq y{'}_{2} \leq \ldots \leq y{'}_{c} \leq \ldots \leq y{'}_{N'}$ from where the kernel function is defined by

 where $\rm Int(N'/2)$ means the integer part (floor) of half the number of measurements.
-The lower contribution to compute statistical parameters for symmetric distributions is given by $y{'}_{\rm Int(N'/2)+1}$ since it is the nearest measurement to the average. $Y$ is a sample having an even number of measurements (N) that also can be discriminated into the sub-samples $Y^{-}$ and $Y^{+}$ composed of measurements having $y_{i} \leq y_{N/2}$ and $y_{i} > y_{N/2}$, respectively.
-Different arrangements can be taken into consideration, such as;
+The lower contribution to compute statistical parameters for symmetric distributions is given by $y{'}_{\rm Int(N'/2)+1}$ since it is the nearest measurement to the average.
+The value $Y$ is a sample that has an even number of measurements (N) that also can be discriminated into the subsamples $Y^{-}$ and $Y^{+}$ composed of measurements $y_{i} \leq y_{N/2}$ and $y_{i} > y_{N/2}$, respectively.
+Different arrangements can be taken into consideration, such as

 \begin{itemize} \item[\textbf{$P1$}] - unsystematic $y_{i}$ values; \item[\textbf{$P2$}] - increasing order of $Y^{-}$ and $Y^{+}$; \item[\textbf{$P3$}] - decreasing order of $Y^{-}$ and increasing order of $Y^{+}$; \end{itemize}